 We had a brief raid over Offa's Dyke for a weekend trip to join with our friends at Builth Male Voice Choir in a St David's Day Concert in their local Leisure Centre.

 A contingent of about forty Songsters, together with a similar number of SWAGs (Songsters' Wives and Girlfriends) enjoyed a superb concert, some magnificent Welsh hospitality, glorious weather and some fantastic scenery - A good time was had by all - and here we are singing “Bring Him Home”.

 The special guest at our Autumn Concert on was the magnificent soprano, Laura Wright.
 Both the choir and Laura were on top form, and the performances were greatly appreciated by the audience (judging by the amount of applause at the end!).

 In addition to her magnificent singing,and just one week before the start of the new season of "Strictly Come Dancing", Laura introduced a new version of the programme - dubbed “Strictly Come Ducting” - and a sample of the winning couple’s performance appears in the stills below.

 With over a million album sales under her belt Laura Wright has been one of the biggest selling classical artists this decade, and she is a regular sporting mascot having already performed at many high-profile events over the years.
 In November 2012 the RFU announced Laura as their first official anthem singer, supporting the England Rugby team at their international and 6 Nations rugby matches, and she certainly was a true English Rose at this concert - and we look forward to singing with her again in the not too distant future.

-It may have escaped the attention of our 900-strong audience, but we actually did have a visit from Father Christmas during our Christmas Charity Concert - the two photos on the right are there to prove the point - just in case you missed him!!!!
+It may have escaped the attention of our 900-strong audience, but we actually did have a visit from Father Christmas during our Christmas Charity Concert - the two photos are there to prove the point - just in case you missed him!!!!